Compilers

 Visual Studio with Visual Micro extension

 The Arduino programming platform is not supplied with an implementation of the STL.
-The ETL requires some parts of
+The ETL can use of some

 Add #include <ArduinoSTL.h> to the start of every file that uses the ETL.